meghdadFar/wordview/CONTRIBUTING.rst

 To ensure a high quality in terms of readability, complying with PEP standards, and static type checking, we use ``pre-commit`` with ``black``, ``flake8``, ``mypy`` and ``isort``.
 The configurations are in ``.pre-commit-config.yaml``.
-Once you have install dev dependencies, following the above instructions, run ``pre-commit install`` so that the above tools are installed.
+Once you have installed dev dependencies, following the above instructions, run ``pre-commit install`` so that the above tools are installed.